s-balu/s-balu.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: notes
+title: teaching
 description:
 nav: true
 nav_order: 5
 ---

-While waiting for my PhD thesis comments, I created a computational astrophysics _lab_.

-This has been used, quite satisfactorily, for the computational physics lab of the third-year undergraduates of the University of Melbourne, Australia.
+During my PhD, I developed a computational astrophysics lab module.
+This is used in the Computational Physics lab for third-year undergraduate students at the University of Melbourne, Australia.

-The students spent 6 days of three hours each over two weeks learning the basics of _N_-body simulations with the example of a Milky Way sized galaxy.
-The code is able to toggling the gravitational effects of the Dark Matter halo of the galaxy.
-The students gain an understanding of the importance of the DM for the dynamical stability of system like our Galaxy.
+Over two weeks (six sessions of three hours each), students are introduced to the fundamentals of _N_-body simulations using a model of a Milky Way–sized galaxy.
+The code includes an option to toggle the gravitational influence of the galaxy’s dark matter halo, allowing students to explore its role in the dynamical stability of galactic systems.

-See [here](https://github.com/s-balu/UniMelb_3rdYr_MilkyWay_Nbody) for the associated code and notes.
+The associated code and teaching notes are available [here](https://github.com/s-balu/UniMelb_3rdYr_MilkyWay_Nbody).
 Please get in touch if you want to know more about this!